thlorenz/dox/admin/linux.md

 ## Superuser

 - `su` logs in as root
+- `su -` logs in as root and execute root's configuration files
+- `su andy` logs in as andy
+- `su - andy` logs in as andy and execute andy's configuration files
 - `sudo command` executes command with superuser account
 - users allowed to gain root privileges are in `/etc/sudoers` (edit it via **visudo**)